gurditsingh/hydeout/_posts/test.md

  - Spark runs the jobs serially.
  - Jobs are independent from each but spark runs in serially.

-Can spark run the jobs at a same time
+## Can spark runs the above jobs at the same time ?

 **It does not mean spark cannot run concurrent jobs**